 - Once sprouted, Kentucky Bluegrass spreads to fill a lawn much faster than other grasses.

-Remain patient and water your newly seeded Kentucky Bluegrass until it begins to take root.
+Remain patient and follow Kentucky Bluegrass water requirements until it begins to take root.
 A Kentucky Bluegrass lawn seeded in spring will spread through the soil and fill out by fall.
-If you seed in fall, your lawn will be fully established by the middle of the following summer.
+If you seed in the fall, your lawn will be fully established by the middle of the following summer.

 How To Encourage Kentucky Bluegrass to Spread Faster